Code-Institute-Submissions/overlay-test/README.md

 ### Usability Testing

-issue with alert blocking - changed to be innerhtml/countdown not working on internet Explorer
+issue with alert blocking - changed to be innerhtml/countdown not working on internet Explorer - added function to check and alert user if ie

 [Wave](https://wave.webaim.org/)